IT Security in Companies: Importance and Solutions

 Basic security measures

 There are measures that are indispensable and can often be implemented in-house without IT specialists.
 They are fundamental because they form the absolute basis of IT security in companies - but also everywhere else.
-The BSI also strongly recommends implementing them:
+The implementation of these measures is also strongly recommended by the BSI:

 You should never rest on your laurels when it comes to good passwords and virus protection.
 This may be sufficient in a private environment, but your data is too important (and the guidelines are often too strict) for this to be enough.